K2-cyber/K2-cyber/README.md

 - 👀 I’m interested in penetrating software, hardware and infrastructure.
 - 🌱 I’m currently learning how to write enterprise level code, find vulnerabilities and fix them.
 - 💞️ I’m looking to collaborate on intellect.
-- 📫 How to reach me kapishkuchroo@gmail.com
+- 📫 How to reach me:K2#1746   on DISCORD

 <!---
 K2-cyber/K2-cyber is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.